Exercise to Manage Your Blood Sugar

 Being physically active every day can help you manage your blood sugar.
 That’s because an active lifestyle can improve your body’s ability to use insulin.
 Daily activity can also help delay or prevent complications of diabetes.
 And it’s a great way to relieve stress.
 If you aren’t normally active, be sure to consult your healthcare provider before getting started.

 If daily activity is new to you, start slow and steady.
 Begin with 10 minutes of activity each day.
 Then work up to at least 40 minutes of moderate to high intensity physical activity on at least 3 to 4 days each week.
 Do this by adding a few minutes each week.
 It doesn’t have to be done all at once.
 Each active period throughout the day adds up.

 You don’t have to join a gym or own pricey sports equipment.
 Just get out and walk.
 Walking is an aerobic exercise that makes your heart and lungs work hard.
 It helps your heart and blood vessels.
-Walking requires only a sturdy pair of sneakers and your own two feet.
-The more you walk, the easier it gets.
+Walking needs only a sturdy pair of sneakers and your own two feet.
+The more you walk, the easier it gets:

 Schedule time every day to move your feet.

 Walk with a friend or a group to keep it interesting and fun.

 Try taking several short walks during the day to meet your daily activity goal.

 A pedometer makes every step count

 A pedometer is a small device that keeps track of how many steps you take.
 You can clip it to your belt (or a strap on your arm or leg) and go about your daily routine.
 "Smartphones" now also have apps to record your walking.
 At the end of the day, the pedometer shows the total number of steps you took.
 Use a pedometer to set daily goals for yourself.
 For instance, if you walk 4,000 steps a day, try adding 200 more steps each day.
 Aim for a goal of 7,500.
 With every step, you’re doing a little more to help your body use insulin.